 At first I considered “thickening” the batter with a starch (i.e. flour) of some kind, but then I really just wanted to keep it healthy and natural.
 And so, I went with chia seeds.
 I ground mine up to make them less visible in the final product (for those eaters of yours who inspect every bite and ask, “What’s in this?” before digging in).
 But this certainly isn’t a necessary step.

 The batter is basic.
 Non-dairy milk, chia seeds, vanilla, agave, cinnamon.
-For the bread I went with a rustic wheat, but you could certainly keep this gluten free by using a gluten free wheat bread, such as Udi’s.
-I’ve had their gluten free bread and am confident it would work swimmingly in this recipe.
+For the bread I went with a rustic wheat, and found that heartier breads to better here.

 The trick to the batter is letting it sit to firm up a bit.
 Chia seeds typically take 10-15 minutes to activate (longer for pudding), and that’s about how long I let mine rest before dipping the bread in.
 Go longer for thicker batter, but no too long or it can turn into a pudding (which is not what you want).
 You’re basically looking for a batter that resembles traditional french toast batter with the egg.
 Ya dig?